 Hit Discovery Process

 Following target validation, compound screening assays are developed.

-Assay Development & Screening
+Assay Development And Screening

+Assay development in drug discovery is a crucial component of drug discovery workflow.
 Assays are test systems that evaluate the effects of the new drug candidate at the cellular, molecular, and biochemical levels.

 High Throughput Screening